Croissanton/k3s-homelab/README.md

 # Minecraft Server Exposure via Traefik & Gateway API

-This guide details a clean setup to expose a Minecraft server on port 25565 using Traefik v3 with Gateway API
+This guide details a clean setup to expose a Minecraft server on port 25565 using Traefik v3 with Gateway API.
----

 ## 1. Disable the built-in Traefik add‑on in K3s
 ```bash